-Project Safe Neighborhoods (PSN) is a nationwide commitment to reduce gun and gang crime in America by networking existing local programs that target gun and gun crime and providing these programs with additional tools necessary to be successful.
+Project Safe Neighborhoods is a nationwide commitment to reduce gun violence and gang crime in America by networking existing local programs that target violence and providing these programs with additional tools necessary to be successful.
 Since its inception in 2001, approximately $2 billion has been committed to this initiative.
 This funding is being used to hire new federal and state prosecutors, support investigators, provide training, distribute gun lock safety kits, deter juvenile gun crime, and develop and promote community outreach efforts as well as to support other gun and gang violence reduction strategies.

-The United States Attorney’s Office for the Southern District of Ohio works with local, state and federal partners, including the ATF, the FBI, the DEA, the ICE, the U.S. Marshal’s Service, several Sheriff’s offices, and Police Departments to target, investigate, and prosecute the most violent firearms offenders.
+The United States Attorney’s Office for the Southern District of Ohio works with local, state and federal partners, including the ATF, the FBI, the DEA, HSI, the U.S. Marshals Service, several Sheriffs offices, and Police Departments to target, investigate, and prosecute the most violent firearms offenders.

 Outreach, education, and training programs are also part of the program to increase public awareness and to deter violent offenders from continuing to engage in firearms offenses.